Steinstücken: Cold War

 At the end of World War II in 1945, Berlin's city boundary became the dividing line between the Soviet zone of Germany and the American, British and French sectors of Berlin.
 For the first couple of years, the border still remained open.

 An escalation of the Cold War (the Berlin Blockade and the proclamation of two separate German states) turned Berlin's outer boundary into a part of the Iron Curtain, and thus Steinstücken into an island of West Berlin, itself an island, in East Germany.

-In 1951, the GDR attempted to annex Steinstücken by sending police and military forces into the exclave.
+In 1951, the GDR attempted to annex Steinstücken by sending police, soldiers, tanks, armored vehicles and trucks with machines guns into the exclave.
+They hoisted the flag of East Germany.
 After objection by the United States, they withdrew their forces a few days later.
 After this event, the residents were no longer allowed access into East Germany; their only access to the outside world was through two East German checkpoints and a road of about 1 km length into the rest of West Berlin.
 For all their everyday activities (e.g. work, school, shopping, visits of friends and relatives) they had to pass these controls from then on.

 After the building of the Berlin Wall in 1961, Steinstücken became the focus of several escape attempts; as a tiny exclave within East German territory it was demarcated only by barbed wire barriers.
 After more than twenty East German border guards escaped to the west through Steinstücken, the communist regime in East Germany fortified the wall around Steinstücken to cut off this escape route.

 Following a helicopter visit by Lucius D. Clay on 21 September 1961, a US military post was installed in the exclave.
 Soldiers were regularly flown in by helicopter from then on.
 Today, a "helicopter memorial" commemorates these circumstances.